paireks/Megarachne/Megarachne/Manual/Manual for Megarachne.md

 - Visited are list of points that shows visited vertices during the search
 - Previous Array is an array of integers, that contains indexes of previously visited vertices.
 We will understand it while we'll analyze few examples above
+- Dijkstra Search has also Weights Array that keeps track of different edge weights

 Examples: